tado/hkiit25/ws_schedule_en.md

 **Workshop Day 2**

-Morning:
+AM: 9:30 - 11:30
 - Presentation: Sharing results from the Generative AI creative workshop
   - Presentation of works created using Generative AI
   - Anything is welcome, such as images, videos, music, and programming

-Afternoon:
 - Workshop 2: TidalCycles Installation Party
   - Step-by-step installation support

+PM: 14:00 - 17:00

 - Workshop 3: What is Live Coding?
 TidalCycles Basic Tutorial
   - What is Live Coding?
   - Introduction to live coders
   - Basics of TidalCycles
   - Creating patterns

-Evening:
+- Hans-on practice:
   - Production Practice: Creating rhythm patterns with TidalCycles
   - Q&A and production support

 ### 12/09 (Tue.)

 **Workshop Day 3**

-Morning:
+AM: 9:30 - 11:30
 - Presentation: Sharing results from the TidalCycles basic tutorial
   - Based on what was learned in the TidalCycles basic tutorial
   - Present the patterns created (approx. 3-5 minutes per person)

-Afternoon:
 - Workshop 4: TidalCycles Practical Tutorial 1
   - Chords and Scales
   - Complex rhythmic structures: Polyrhythms, Polymeters, Euclidean sequences

+PM: 14:00 - 17:00

 - Workshop 5: TidalCycles Practical Tutorial 2
   - Live coding performance practice
   - Extending TidalCycles
     - Adding samples
     - Creating original Synths

-Evening:
+- Hands-on practice:
   - Production Practice: Mini-performance with TidalCycles
   - Q&A and production support

 ### 12/10 (Wed.)

 **Workshop Day 4**

-Morning:
+AM: 9:30 - 11:30
 - Presentation: Sharing results from the TidalCycles practical tutorial
   - Based on what was learned in the TidalCycles practical tutorial
   - Present a more practical performance with a focus on live performance
   - Perform for approx. 10 minutes per person

-Afternoon:
 - Workshop 5: TouchDesigner Installation and Introduction

+PM: 14:00 - 17:00
 - Workshop 6: TouchDesigner Basic to Intermediate Tutorial
   - Forming teams for the live performance

-Evening:
+- Hands-on practice:
   - Production Practice: Creating visual content with TouchDesigner
   - Q&A and production support

 ### 12/11 (Thu.)

 **Workshop Day 5**

-Morning:
+AM: 9:30 - 11:30
 - Presentation: Sharing results from the TouchDesigner tutorial

-Afternoon:
 - Workshop 7: Audio-Visual
   - Waveform visualization
   - Frequency spectrum visualization
   - Linking TidalCycles and TouchDesigner

+PM: 14:00 - 17:00

 - Workshop 8: Live Performance Production
   - Structuring a live coding performance
   - Brainstorming ideas for the performance

-Evening:
+- Hands-on practice:
   - Production Practice: Preparing for the live coding performance
   - Q&A and production support

 ### 12/12 (Fri.)

 **Presentation Day**

-Morning:
+AM: 9:30 - 11:30
 - Rehearsal

-Afternoon:
+PM: 14:00 - 17:00
 - Presentation practice
 - Production support

-Evening:
+Evening: 17:00 - 19:00
 - Live Performance Showcase